 Communication as key asset

-sandbag replacing systems
+sandbag replacement systems

 Water is pumped from the Rhine River to fill mobile Levee constructions by members of EGLV- Lead partner of FlashFloodBreaker